CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Formal Specification and Proofs for CQS

 This resource is freely duplicable. \item A logical operation of accessing an infinite array cell for the first time is introduced.
 This operation provides each caller either with both the exclusive right for writing to the cell and the cell cancellation handle, or with the evidence that the caller was not in fact the first one to attempt this operation; this evidence is called the knowledge that the \defn{cell is owned}.
 The user of the infinite array themselves decide what logical resource is used to signify that the cell is owned. \end{itemize}

-The implementations of these logical entities are purely technical and do not provide the reader with a deeper understanding of the subject matter, so their existence is simply postulated in this text.
+The implementations of these logical entities\fileInRepo{concurrent_linked_list/infinite_array/array_proof.v} are purely technical and do not provide the reader with a deeper understanding of the subject matter, so their existence is simply postulated in this text.